Sleeping Habits and Sleep Hygiene

 The Pediatric Association advises that children under two years old should not be exposed to screens.
 For children aged 2 to 5, they can have up to one hour of screen time during the day, but they should not use screens one hour before bedtime.

 As babies grow, many will learn to sleep for several hours at night, waking up once or twice to eat.
 This is a normal part of their development, and it's not hunger that causes them to wake up.
 Overeating before bedtime won't change this.
-It’s best to let time and nature take their course.
+It is best to let time and nature take their course.
 Feeling frustrated and tired is completely normal, especially if you're not seeing progress and find it hard to cope with the situation.

 After six months, you can consider programs that help babies learn to fall back asleep on their own after waking up, which is a normal part of the sleep process.
 In the meantime, try to separate feeding from sleeping.
 In other words, feed the baby until they are drowsy but not fully asleep.
 You can also let the baby attempt to fall asleep on their own, and if they’re not successful after a few minutes, you can pick them up.
 You can get free help and guidance on this from the nurses at the Family Care Center and their hotline.